 Who controls consumption?

-When I first set out writing the Global Food Security programme Insight: Overconsumption and Influences on Diet (PDF 3.5MB), I had not anticipated what a controversial topic overconsumption would be, even its definition.
+When I first set out writing the Global Food Security programme Insight: Overconsumption and Influences on Diet (see below), I had not anticipated what a controversial topic overconsumption would be, even its definition.

 In a formal sense, overconsumption refers to a state in which food intake exceeds individual food requirements, providing an excess of nutrients and energy.
 One major area of disagreement is whether overconsuming can result in malnutrition in the same way that hunger and under-nutrition can.
 It may not be completely intuitive, but according to the WHO, malnutrition encompasses excesses as well as deficiencies in nutrient and energy consumption, so can result from over as well as undereating.